Children and Chores: Part 5 - Develop a Mature Work Ethic

-As our children grew in age and ability, pincharts (refer part 4) were gradually phased out and a new system introduced.
+As our children grew in age and ability, pincharts (refer part 4 of "chore" series) were gradually phased out and a new system introduced.
 This new system developed and demanded a mature work ethic.

 Your kids may be ready to maintain household domains.

 Hi, I’m Madia.
 I have eleven children and one of the greatest privileges of my life was to know Dr. Leila Denmark.
 She practiced pediatrics for over 75 years and was my mentor for 32 years.

 I can hardly express how much she helped me, both with the children’s medical issues and family life challenges.
 I would love to share what she taught me with you